pvdmeulen/uktrade/README.md

 data, and are able to keep track of paginated results (in batches of 30,000 rows) as well as the API request limit of 60 requests per minute.

+The first three are convenient wrapper functions which should make loading the majority of data people are after easier (with the assumption that further data manipulation will be done in R after loading the data).
+Of course, the API allows for extensive customisation in what data is obtained.
+For this purpose, `load_custom()` allows you to specify a custom URL instead.
+This allows you to be more specific right in your request (and in the case of trader data, expand specific columns to get more information).

 ## Example using OTS and RTS data

 These functions are convenient wrappers for loading trade data - either